sodafoundation/documentation/content/projects/delfin/user-guides/_index.md

 ---
-title: User Guide
+title: User Guides
-menuTitle: User Guide
+menuTitle: User Guides
 description: "All user guides for the Delfin project can be found here"
 weight: 20
 disableToc: false